 “Without a doubt, we wouldn’t be where we are today without the guidance and wisdom of DRB,” Krusz said.

-Krusz and Bendik ran their first location for one year with the existing equipment.
+Krusz ran the first location for one year with the existing equipment.
 The point-of-sale was an old DOS version of DRB’s software.
 While they were able to increase revenue by 26% from the previous owner in that first year, they knew they would need updated equipment to truly succeed.

 Even though the original POS was from DRB and they were the first POS vendor the Sgt.
 Clean’s team learned about, they didn’t select the vendor by default.
 They researched every provider they could find, even traveling to visit different vendors and car wash sites in search of the most user-friendly system for both their team and their customers.